kurema/CurtainSimulator/README.md

 A: Because this is a modification of a sample of PhysX.net when the license is LGPL.
 The license of PhysX.net is now MIT but it was not when I wrote this.

 Q: How can I use?
 A: If you use Windows, click "release" on top and click "bin-Win32-noinstall.zip" and unzip it and run "Tearing Cloth".
 Don't ask me what tearing means.

+Q: I can't read Japanese.
+A: Guess it.

 ## License
 License is LGPL.